PaulFrankling/recip_me/README.md

 [MongoDB](https://cloud.mongodb.com/) was used to create a non-relational database.

 The database is made up of three collections; Categories, Recipes and Users.

+## CRUD (Create, Read, Update, Delete):

+One of the main goals of the project is to implement CRUD functionality.

+With regards to this project:

+* Create - The user must have an account in order to create a recipe.
+Once the recipe is created, all users can view it, as well as people just visiting the site.
+* Read - Registered users and unregistered users can read any of the recipes created on the website.
+* Update - Registered users can edit their own recipes but cannot edit other users recipes.
+* Delete - Registered users can delete their own recipes but cannot delete other users recipes.

 ## Wireframes: